 Standing workstations are all about making workers more comfortable and able to work in an ergonomic environment.
 Studies prove that stand-up work reduces stress, injuries and increases productivity.
 These structures are widely used in manufacturing industries and are now becoming more popular in offices.

 Flexpipe allows you to build stand-up stations at the right height complete with the features you need.
-These structures are adjustable, portable, adaptable and cost effective compared to a prefabricated stand-up workstation.
+These structures are adjustable, portable, adaptable and cost-effective compared to a prefabricated stand-up workstation.

 Work center structures are centralized hubs for workers to access work instructions and KPI information.
 These stations should regroup information about similar operations by cost or activity type.
-The advantage of this structure is that workers save time as they do not have to walk a long distance to get information about an operation; is it available nearby.
+The advantage of this structure is that workers save time as they do not have to walk a long distance to get information about an operation; it is available nearby.

 We recommend placing work centers as close as possible to an operations sector to ensure maximum efficiency.